Destiny: Rising: Release

 In July 2025, NetEase announced Risings release date as August 28, 2025, for both iOS and Android, alongside a new gameplay trailer, the start of a pre-registration event, and pre-loads on Google Play and the Apple App Store.
 Later that same month, it was confirmed that the game had surpassed five million pre-registrations and that players would receive bonus in-game items to commemorate the milestone.
 By August 2025, this figure had grown to 10 million.

-Though described as "worldwide", the August 28 release excluded several regions, such as Austria, Belgium, the Netherlands, China, Hong Kong, and Taiwan.
+Though described as "worldwide", the August 28 release excluded several regions, such as Austria, Belgium, Netherlands, China, Hong Kong, and Taiwan.
 It was accompanied by multiple in-game events, including a cross-promotion allowing players to unlock an exclusive in-game bonus for Destiny 2.
 NetEase also released details of the enhancements made following the beta testing period, and a roadmap showing the timing of its first and second "seasons" (September and November 2025, respectively).
 This was followed by its first raid (referred to as a Gauntlet), Monolith's Fall, at the start of September.
-On 19 September, NetEase kicked-off an in-game race, whereby teams of players competed to be the first to finish the game's "Gauntlet Onslaught" mode (though the rewards were not announced simultaneously).
+On September 19, NetEase kicked-off an in-game race, whereby teams of players competed to be the first to finish the game's "Gauntlet Onslaught" mode (though the rewards were not announced simultaneously).

 During Apple's livestream reveal event for the iPhone 17, the game was shown as one of the first iOS games to run at a refresh rate of 120Hz.